Raymond Smullyan: Life

-While a PhD student, Smullyan's term paper for Carnap, "Languages in which Self-Reference is Possible", was published in 1957 in the Journal of Symbolic Logic. showing that Gödelian incompleteness held for formal systems considerably more elementary than that of Kurt Gödel's 1931 landmark paper.
+While a PhD student, Smullyan published a term paper written for one of Rudolf Carnap’s courses, “Languages in Which Self-Reference Is Possible,” in the Journal of Symbolic Logic in 1957, demonstrating that Gödelian incompleteness applies to formal systems far more elementary than those considered in Kurt Gödel’s 1931 landmark paper.
 The contemporary understanding of Gödel's theorem dates from this paper.
 Smullyan later made a compelling case that much of the fascination with Gödel's theorem should be directed at Tarski's theorem, which is much easier to prove and equally disturbing philosophically.

 After getting his PhD from Princeton, he taught at Princeton for two years.
 He subsequently taught at New York University, at the State University of New York at New Paltz, at Smith College, and at the Belfer Graduate School of Science at Yeshiva University, before becoming professor of mathematics and computer science at Lehman College in the Bronx, where he taught undergraduate students from 1968 to 1984.
 He was also a professor of philosophy at the CUNY Graduate Center from 1976 to 1984, where he taught graduate students.
 He was subsequently a professor of philosophy at Indiana University, where he taught both undergraduate and graduate students.
 He was also an amateur astronomer, using a six-inch reflecting telescope for which he ground the mirror.
 Fellow mathematician Martin Gardner was a close friend.

 Smullyan wrote many books about recreational mathematics and recreational logic.
 Most notably, one is titled What Is the Name of This Book?.
 His A Beginner's Further Guide to Mathematical Logic, published in 2017, was his final book.